 Bringing this team together around one shared personalization goal is the key.
 Once you have your army ready, let the personalization begin!

 3. Solving the Segmentation Challenge

 You certainly know the term – ‘segment-of-one’.
-You might ask, if all the talk is about delivering one-to-one unique experience to each user, is dividing the customer base into segments useful or required at all?
+You might ask if all the talk is about delivering a one-to-one unique experience to each user, is dividing the customer base into segments useful or required at all?